cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 These steps will stop CDAP, update the installation, run an upgrade tool for the table definitions, and then restart CDAP.

+These steps will upgrade from CDAP 3.0.3 to 3.1.0.
+If you are on an earlier version of CDAP, please follow the upgrade instructions for the earlier versions and upgrade first to 3.0.3 before proceeding.
-These steps will upgrade from CDAP 3.0.3 to 3.1.0. (**Note:** Some apps need to be both recompiled and re-deployed, see below.)
+(**Note:** Some apps need to be both recompiled and re-deployed, see below.)

 .. highlight:: console